Animal furniture

 Animal furniture refers both to furniture used by animals and to furniture made from animals.

 Furniture for animals

 Known as "pet furniture", furniture designed for use by animals became a popular trend in the early 21st century.
 Typical pieces include pet beds, doghouses, hammocks, dog coolers, cat trees, parrot tents and extravagant play equipment.

 In 2008, James Stephenson and Jason R. Rich cited high-end furniture for cats and dogs as one of the best categories of products to buy and sell for big profits.
 Home-crafted furniture for pets has also become popular.

-Stylish and modern pet furniture that is part of the home decor has become increasingly popular over the years, with certain pet furniture-specific brands like Hepper creating functional pieces of home decor.